spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 - `pg_pass_key`: The name of the secret containing the password to connect with.
 - `pg_pass`: The raw password to connect with, ignored if `pg_pass_key` is provided.

-Configuration `params` are provided either in the top level `dataset` for a dataset source and data mesh, or in the `acceleration` section for a data store.
+Configuration `params` are provided either in the top level `dataset` for a dataset source and federated SQL query, or in the `acceleration` section for a data store.

-### Dataset Source/Mesh
+### Dataset Source/Federated SQL Query

 ```yaml
 datasets: